 London is amazing.
 Yes it’s quite expensive but there are ways of making it cheaper, for example my food shop at local groceries and markets is really cheap, walk instead of using transport for small journeys (good for the waistline too, hahaha), you can get amazing clothes at the markets and east end stores for pretty bargainous prices, and even with housing you can find bargains in nice areas.
 There are lots of brilliant free club nights too… though for places like fabric you’re looking at £15 cover, and drinks in bars/clubs cost a small fortune.
 Although as a plastic surgeon i’m imagining money won’t be a big deal.
 Otherwise, there’s culture, fashion, architecture, food, nightlife and everything else up there with the best in the world.
 It’s diverse and amazing and you’ll never be bored.
 The weather is pretty awful though.
 Like right now it’s been ten days of nice weather, it was about 80/85 F today and on days like this everyone is happy and out in the parks etc and it’s brilliant.
 But it’s rare, and september – april is just awful.
 Depends how important that is to you i guess.
 The markets though are just heaven.
-Except Camden with all the tourists and tat.posted over 5 years ago
+Except Camden with all the tourists and tat.posted almost 6 years ago

 Oh wow, I’m 15 too but when I’m older I wanna do the opposite lol :P